Cooperative Training of Descriptor and Generator Networks: Introduction

-The two algorithms can operate separately on their own \citep{XieLuICML, HanLu2016}.
-But just like the case with the student and the advisor, they benefit from cooperating with each other, where the generator net plays the role of the student, and the descriptor net plays the role of the advisor.
+The two algorithms can operate separately on their own \cite{XieLuICML, HanLu2016}.
+But just like the case with the student and the advisor, they benefit from cooperating with each other, where the generator network plays the role of the student, and the descriptor network plays the role of the teacher.

-The needs for cooperation stem from the fact that the Langevin sampling in Step D1 and Step G1 can be time-consuming.
-If the two algorithms cooperate, they can jumpstart each other's Langevin sampling in D1 and G1.
-The resulting algorithm, which we call the CoopNets algorithm, naturally and seamlessly interweaves the steps in the two algorithms with minimal modifications.
+The needs for cooperation stem from the fact that the Langevin sampling in Step D1 (Langevin revision) and Step G1 (Langevin inference) can be time consuming.
+If the two algorithms cooperate, they can jumpstart each other's Langevin sampling in D1 (Langevin revision) and G1 (Langevin inference).
+The resulting algorithm seamlessly interweaves the steps in the two algorithms with minimal modifications.

-In more plain language, while the descriptor needs to dream hard in Step D1 for synthesis, the generator needs to think hard in Step G1 for explaining-away reasoning.
-On the other hand, the generator is actually a much better dreamer because it can generate images by direct ancestral sampling, while the descriptor does not need to think in order to learn.
+Intuitively, while the descriptor needs to dream hard in Step D1 (Langevin revision) for synthesis, the generator needs to think hard in Step G1 (Langevin inference) for explaining-away reasoning.
+On the other hand, the generator is actually a much better dreamer because it can generate images by direct ancestral sampling without MCMC, while the descriptor does not need to think in order to learn.

-Specifically, we have the following steps in the CoopNets algorithm:
+Specifically, we have the following steps in the cooperative learning algorithm:

-{\bf Step G0 for generation}: Generate the initial synthesized examples using the generator net.
-These initial examples can be obtained by direct ancestral sampling.
+{\bf Step G0 for initial generation}: Generate the initial synthesized examples using the generator network.
+These initial examples can be obtained by direct ancestral sampling via a top-down process.

-{\bf Step D1 for Langevin revision}: Starting from the initial synthesized examples produced in Step G0, run Langevin revision dynamics for a number of steps to obtain the revised synthesized examples.
+{\bf Step D1 for Langevin revision}: Starting from the initial synthesized examples produced in Step G0 (initial generation), run Langevin revision dynamics for a finite number of steps to obtain the revised synthesized examples.

-{\bf Step D2 for density shifting}: The same as before, except that we use the revised synthesized examples produced by Step D1 to shift the density of the descriptor towards the observed examples.
+{\bf Step D2 for density shifting}: The same as before, except that we use the revised synthesized examples produced by Step D1 (Langevin revision) to shift the density of the descriptor towards the observed examples.

-{\bf Step G1 for Langevin inference}: The generator net can learn from the revised synthesized examples produced by Step D1.
-For each revised synthesized example, we know the values of the latent factors that generate the corresponding initial synthesized example in Step G0, therefore we may simply infer the latent factors to be their known values given in Step G0, or initialize the Langevin inference dynamics in Step G1 from the known values.
+{\bf Step G1 for Langevin inference}: The generator network can learn from the revised synthesized examples produced by Step D1 (Langevin revision).
+For each revised synthesized example, we know the values of the latent factors that generate the corresponding initial synthesized example in Step G0 (initial generation), therefore we may simply infer the latent factors to be their known values given in Step G0 (initial generation), or initialize the Langevin inference dynamics in Step G1 (Langevin inference) from the known values.